EthanMarrs/wiki-contents/README.md

 1. Download the application from `https://github.com/EthanMarrs/wiki-contents/archive/master.zip`

-2. Unzip the archive
+2. Unzip the archive:

-`unzip wiki-contents-master.zip`
+      $ unzip wiki-contents-master.zip

-3. Create a Python3 virtual environment
+3. Create a Python3 virtual environment (optional):

-`python3 -m venv env`
+      $ python3 -m venv env

-4. Activate the environment
+4. Activate the environment (optional):

-`source env/bin/activate`
+      $ source env/bin/activate

-5. Navigate into the `wiki-contents-master` directory
+5. Navigate into the `wiki-contents-master` directory:

-`cd wiki-contents-master`
+      $ cd wiki-contents-master

-6. Install the required packages for the application
+6. Install the required packages for the application:

-`pip install -e .`
+      $ pip install -e .

-7. Run the application
+7. Run the application:

-`pserve production.ini`
+      $ pserve production.ini

 8. Navigate to `http://localhost:6543/` in your browser

-    cd wiki_contents

 ## Additionally

-Run the tests (from the root directory)
+Run the tests (from the root directory):

-`pytest`
+      $ pytest